apex1302/solar-charger/README.md

 Works with Tasmota smart plugs and MQTT

-Minimal setup using a simple INI configuration
+Minimal setup using a simple INI configuration please edit for your own needs

 **einfaches Überschussladen für E-Autos mit Solarstrom**